TIY-LR-FEE-2015-Fall/gitbook/week-11/day-2/index.md

 - Services
   * Why use Services?
+- Closure Actions
+  * Different ways of writing actions
   * `ember install ember-route-action-helper`

 ## Standups

 * David
-  - Going Well:
+  - Going Well: Started recipe card
-  - Needs Work:
+  - Needs Work: Remembering Ember Syntax & Structure
-  - Learned:
+  - Learned: Troubleshooting is a big part of development
-  - Share From The Field:
+  - Share From The Field: Solar has claimed the couch for her own (again)
 * Jeremy
-  - Going Well:
+  - Going Well: Sleep continues can focus on HW
-  - Needs Work:
+  - Needs Work: Still needs to see Star Wars
-  - Learned:
+  - Learned: Troubleshooting sometimes there's problems
-  - Share From The Field:
+  - Share From The Field: Want the sun to come back out
 * Brandi
-  - Going Well:
+  - Going Well: Figured out github naming, Tests are passing for recipe card
-  - Needs Work:
+  - Needs Work: Tests are passing but it's not actually working???
-  - Learned:
+  - Learned: There is a help menu in Github
-  - Share From The Field:
+  - Share From The Field: Old houses are cold in ACTUAL winter (well it's still not really that cold out [but Arkansas...])
 * Ryan
-  - Going Well:
+  - Going Well: Almost done with lecture, and I figured out app scenarios
-  - Needs Work:
+  - Needs Work: What was going on with computed properties `@each`
-  - Learned:
+  - Learned: Computed each might have a better solution???
-  - Share From The Field:
+  - Share From The Field: Still sick, but I got some sleep

 ## Needs Review (or Broken Links)